dwhiffing/fury/content/warsaw/rs/army/body.md

 **Ground forces of Serbia and Montenegro (VSCG)**

-The splintering of the ‘Former Republic of Yugoslavia’ (FRY) during the ‘Yugoslav Wars’ which are ongoing in Bosnia and Croatia also tore the Yugoslav National Army (formerly JNA) to pieces.
+The splintering of the ‘Former Republic of Yugoslavia’ (FRY) during the ‘Yugoslav Wars’ which are still ongoing in Bosnia and Croatia also tore the Yugoslav National Army (formerly JNA) to pieces.
 The bulk of the organized force remains under Serbian control and has been structured into the VSCG.
 This [link](https://www.cia.gov/library/readingroom/docs/1993-07-01b.pdf) provides a moderately redacted summary of the military situation as it stood in July 93.